Connectedness properties and splittings of groups with isolated flats: Convex splittings of groups

-\begin{proof} We only need to observe that when projecting a compact set $K$ to the tree $T$, the image $\pi(K)$ intersects only finitely many sets $S(v)$ since it intersects only finitely many open edges of $T$.
-The rest of the proof is identical to the proof of Lemma~\ref{lem:CocompactEdge}. \end{proof}

-Although the vertex group $G_v$ acts cocompactly on $Q(v)$, it is unlikely that $Q(v)$ is a convex subspace of $X$.
-In the following proposition, we increase $Q(v)$ to a larger set $C(v)$.
+In the next proposition, we deal with the vertex groups.
+We replace $Q(v)$ with a larger set $C(v)$.
 We first show that $G_v$ acts cocompactly on $C(v)$.
 Afterwards we will complete the proof of Theorem~\ref{thm:ConvexVertexGroup} by showing that $C(v)$ is a convex subspace of $X$.

 \begin{prop} For each vertex $v \in T$, let $C(v)$ be the union of $Q(v)$ together with all sets $C(e)$ such that $e$ is adjacent to $v$ in $T$.
 Then $G_v$ acts cocompactly on $C(v)$. \end{prop}

 \begin{proof} Since $G$ is finitely generated, we could have chosen $T$ to be a tree on which $G$ acts with quotient a finite graph (using standard Bass--Serre theory techniques).
 Instead, we will use the proof of Lemma~\ref{lem:CocompactEdge} to show that each vertex in the quotient graph $G\backslash T$ has finite valence.
 For each vertex $v \in T$, the action of $G_v$ permutes the subspaces $Q(e)$ such that $e$ is adjacent to $v$.
 Since these subspaces form a locally finite family, Proposition~\ref{prop:pigeonhole} implies that they lie in finitely many $G_v$--orbits.
 It follows that there are finitely many $G_v$--orbits of sets $C(e)$ where $e$ is adjacent to $v$.